PortoTestersMeetup/portotestersmeetup.github.io/index.md

   <div id="text">After finishing this Master's degree at FEUP, started his career as a developer.
 Some time later, decided to pursue and explore the areas of Mobile Test and Delivery Automation, naturally evolving to Test Lead during his path.
 Continues very interested in learning, being present regularly in events of the area, mainly in the ones related to Testing, Delivery or Infrastructure Automation.
 Currently he is a Senior QA Automation Engineer at Talkdesk.</div>
 </div>
 <div id="nm" class="overlay" onclick="off('nm')">
   <div id="text">Academically he has a degree in Computer Management and 19 years of professional experience in IT where in 2008 he started into Testing area and his career progressed naturally from junior to QA Team Lead followed by Test Manager.
-At the moment he’s challenged to implement test strategy, processes and procedures in web products delivery at Xing PT with high quality standards.</div>
+At the moment he’s challenged to implement test strategy, processes and procedures in web products delivery at Byside with high quality standards.</div>
 </div>